Old British manual telephone exchanges

 The number of subscribers that could be connected to an exchange was limited by the number of 'Multiple section' jacks that could be placed within reach of the operators.
 At the New Cross Exchange, I think the number was 9,999.
 There were about 40 operator positions, known as A positions, and at peak times they were all staffed.

-If the call was to another exchange, the operator would make the connection via a 'junction' and one or more operators at an intermediate or distant exchange.
+If the call was to another exchange, the operator would make the connection via a 'junction' and one or more operators at intermediate or distant exchanges.

 Handling incoming calls